gacurl/gacurl/README.md

 # Hi, I'm Greg.

+## I like coffee and code.

 ![Cup of coffee!](https://github.com/gacurl/gacurl/blob/master/cupa.jpg?raw=true) Nectar of the Gods

-## I like coffee and code.

 I'm learning Web Development with **VetsWhoCode**.

 I'm a Dad,
-a husband
+a husband,

-Here are some ideas to get you started:

-- 🔭 I’m currently working on ...
-- 🌱 I’m currently learning ...
-- 👯 I’m looking to collaborate on ...
-- 🤔 I’m looking for help with ...
-- 💬 Ask me about ...
-- 📫 How to reach me: ...
+and a US Navy veteran.

+I spend my time getting a _little_ bit better each day.

+My passions are:
-- 😄 Pronouns: ...
+- learning,
-- ⚡ Fun fact: ...
--->
+- building teams, and
+- helping others succeed.